 As flight technology advances, flight range increases with flights exceeding 17 hours.
 Since protective standards set in place by OSHA have a limit of 90db, exposure over this time can be damaging to one’s health.
 A study done by Zevitas et. al. shows that sound levels in airplane cabin during flight range from 38db to 110db.
 Once sound levels reach 90db, a protective program should be put in place but so far there is no mandatory protection plan for pilots, flight attendants, and passengers.
 More research on airplane cabin noise and aircraft retrofitting should be done to lower potential flight-related health risks.

 Figure A: Noise standards in the workplace

-In 2014, OSHA started a monitoring program that focuses on flight attendants’ exposure to noise, hazard communication and blood born pathogens.
-However, according to the National Council on Radiation Protection (NCRP), flight attendants are exposed to the largest effective dose of ionizing radiation among all workers exposed to radiation due to cosmic ionizing radiation at altitude, and this risk not currently covered under OSHA.
-This is important because chronic exposure to low doses of ionizing radiation increases the chance of developing cancer over time.
+The Occupational Safety and Health Administration (OSHA) sets standards and regulations to protect worker health.
+Historically, flight attendants had been excluded from OSHA’s protection.
+In 2014, OSHA started a monitoring program that focuses on flight attendants’ exposure to noise, hazard communication and bloodborne pathogens (1), but not ionizing radiation.
+However, according to the National Council on Radiation Protection (NCRP), flight attendants are exposed to the largest effective dose among all US radiation workers due to cosmic ionizing radiation at altitude (2).
+Chronic exposure to low doses of ionizing radiation increases the chance of developing cancer over time.

 Another risk factor for cancer experienced by flight attendants is Circadian rhythm disruption due to irregular and disrupted sleep patterns.
 Second hand smoke exposure has the possibility of increasing cancer cases among flight attendants as well, but due to a regulation in 1998 that banned smoking on aircrafts, this exposure has been eliminated.